ConservationMetrics/gc-scripts-hub/README.md

 You may develop within Windmill's code editor, or locally.
 Developing locally has the advantage of being able to run tests.

+For users of the Visual Studio Code IDE there is an extension that allows to code locally, wuile testing your code in your Windmill workspace.

+If you are interested, you can find more information about this in their [local development documentation](https://www.windmill.dev/docs/advanced/local_development).

 If you developed on the server, sync your remote changes into Git version control once done:

     wmill sync pull --skip-variables  # optionally add --raw to clobber your local repo